omerbsezer/Fast-Kubernetes/Meshery/kanvas-kubernetes-configmaps-secrets.md

-# Understanding Kubernetes ConfigMaps and Secrets with Meshery
+# LAB: Understanding Kubernetes ConfigMaps and Secrets with Meshery

 Learn how to work with ConfigMaps and Secrets in Kubernetes.